HackYourFuture/Project/README.md

 ## Learning Goals

 During the Project you will work on your technical and communication skills.
-At the end of this module you'll have to learned the following:
+At the end of this module you'll learn the following:

 Technical skills: